ganeshrvel/sirius-proxima/README.md

 - Contacts: ganeshrvel@outlook.com

 # Introduction
-Sirius Proxima is a rust based program which I use to automate IOTs at my home and home-office.
+Sirius Proxima is a rust based program that I use for automating IOTs at my home and home-office.
 This is a work in progress.
-The source code for the satelite IOT modules is available here: [Siris Alpha](https://github.com/ganeshrvel/sirius-alpha, "Siris Alpha")
+The source code [rust] for the ESP32 based satellite IOT module is available here: [Siris Alpha](https://github.com/ganeshrvel/sirius-alpha, "Siris Alpha")

 ### Setup